 With the pandemic outbreak, the stability ended and sent the multiples on a roller coaster ride.

-The median EBITDA multiple for software development companies quadrupled from 14.4x to 42.1x by the end of 2021.
+The median EBITDA multiple for software development companies quadrupled to 43.3x by the end of 2021.
 The industry could only hold these record-high valuations for a short time, however.
-Over the next 12 months, the median EBITDA multiple halved and eventually declined to 16.2x by the end of Q4 2023.
-We are closely tracking the probable divergence of EV/EBITDA multiples between IT Consulting and Software Development companies.
+Over the next 12 months, the median EBITDA multiple more than halved and have declined to 2015-18 level of around 15 by the end of Q2 2024.
+We have been closely tracking the probable divergence of EV/EBITDA multiples between IT Consulting and Software Development companies.
+In H1 2024, Software Development multiples initially converged with IT Consulting but then experienced an uptick in Q2, rising to 15.1x compared to IT Consulting’s 13.6x

 Valuations for IT consulting companies experienced little volatility before the pandemic outbreak.
-Once the world went into lockdown, IT consulting valuations followed a similar path to software development, peaking at 18.3x EBITDA at the end of 2021 and declining to 11.9x in the following 18 months.
-Revenue multiples painted the same picture, growing from 1.4x to 3.4x but falling to 1.8x by the end of Q4 2023.
+Once the world went into lockdown, IT consulting valuations followed a similar path to software development, peaking at 17.1x EBITDA at the end of 2021 and declining to 10.9x in the following 18 months.
+Revenue multiples painted the same picture, growing from 1.4x to 2.9x but falling with minor fluctuations to 2.1x by the end of Q2 2024.

 Public Market Valuation Drivers